My Development Workflow in 2022

 open $DB_URL

-Here I use the db alias to quickly open the database for my current project in TablePlus, this automatically reads my local .env file which saves me time.
-I also use the nah alias to quickly reset my git repository if I have made changes that I don't want to keep.
+}The db alias quickly opens the database for my current project in TablePlus, automatically reading the local .env file.
+The nah alias quickly resets my git repository if I've made changes I don't want to keep.

-I have also configured Jetbrains Toolbox to open in my terminal, so I can quickly open my IDEs from the terminal using pstorm or idea like so..
+I've also configured JetBrains Toolbox to open from the terminal, so I can quickly open IDEs using pstorm or idea:

 alias pstorm="~/Documents/Development/CLI/phpstorm"

-While many look towards MongoDB and other NoSQL databases, I have always been a fan of MySQL and have used it for years now, and I have found it to be a great database for my needs.
+While many look towards MongoDB and other NoSQL databases, I've always been a fan of MySQL and have used it for years.

-I use the DBngin app to locally host my databases, as it is isolated which makes it easier to delete and update without random files everywhere.
-I pair this with their TablePlus app to manage my databases, as it is a great GUI for MySQL.
+I use DBngin to locally host databases, as it's isolated which makes it easier to delete and update without random files everywhere.
+I pair this with TablePlus to manage databases - a great GUI for MySQL.

-I also use SingleStore for my production databases, as it supports the MySQL protocol and is more suited for data-intensive applications that require fast aggregation and scalability.
-I use their Docker image to host SingleStore locally for development, which lets me tune my queries and test my application locally before deploying to production.
-It works amazingly well on Apple Silicon, and I have found it to be a great tool for my development workflow.
+I also use SingleStore for production databases, as it supports the MySQL protocol and is suited for data-intensive applications requiring fast aggregation and scalability.
+I use their Docker image to host SingleStore locally for development, allowing me to tune queries and test locally before deploying.
+It works amazingly well on Apple Silicon.

 Other Tools